NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 One may need to zoom out to see all cameras.
 See an illustration in :numref:`view_reconstruction`.

+The next example, in :numref:`sfmicebridge`, discusses how to avoid SfM altogether.

 .. _sfm_world_coords:

 Creation of cameras in world coordinates